ldionne/dyno/README.md

 > This construct is the specialization of a C++14 variable template named
 > `concept_map` defined in the `dyno::` namespace.
 We then initialize that
 > specialization with `dyno::make_concept_map(...)`.

+The first parameter of the lambda is the implicit `*this` parameter that is implied when we declared `draw` as a method above.
+It's also possible to erase non-member functions (see [the relevant section](#erasing-non-member-functions)).

 This _concept map_ defines how the type `Square` satisfies the `Drawable` concept.
 In a sense, it _maps_ the type `Square` to its implementation of